 What are the key parameters of this initiative?
 What elements are considered outside the scope of this initiative?

 While this map will have the ability to meet the needs of a wide range of users, it is not the type of initiative that allows for custom work for specific groups or individuals.
 It should be thought of as a public platform that can be used and leveraged, rather than an entity providing custom consulting services.

-CyberSeek is supported by the National Initiative for Cybersecurity Education (NICE), a program of the National Institute of Standards and Technology in the U.S. Department of Commerce, under financial assistance award # 60NANB19D124.
+CyberSeek is supported by the NICE, a program of the National Institute of Standards and Technology in the U.S. Department of Commerce, under financial assistance award # 60NANB22D100.
 Learn more at cyberseek.org.